 Infants understand the realities of grace better than self-made individuals.
 The “wise” and “productive” believe they can make it on their own and don’t need anyone’s help to change their lives.
 Infants have no such illusions: they survive on mother’s milk, loving touch, gentle swabs, and caring arms that cuddle, carry, and comfort.
 Preaching about God’s grace and the importance of a power greater than ours to get us through is not intended to encourage passivity.
 In fact, the opposite is the case: lived and graceful interdependence invites us to a world of giving and receiving.
 Out of the bountiful grace we receive from God and beloved companions, we gain the wisdom and ability to give gracefully to others and work for justice for the marginalized and forgotten.
 Grace invites us to become God’s active companions in the work of salvation.
 Liberated from the paralyzing impact of ambivalence and inner turmoil, we can gracefully reach out to others.
 The inner angst may never cease but we now have the resources to live with ambiguity, trusting that even our ambiguity can be used for God’s greater good.

-Today’s passages reflect our everyday experiences as fallible and broken people.
-While we progressives focus on action and responsibility, we need to remember that the spiritual journey is a constant process of falling down and getting back up again in the context of a grace that constantly embraces us.
-Recognizing the need for grace enables us to accept the brokenness of others and do what is in our power to be grace-givers and healers in companionship with our Graceful God.
+Today’s passages reflect our everyday experiences as fallible and broken people, worshipping in fallible and broken congregations.
+While we progressives focus on action and responsibility, and must be especially active in protesting injustice, racism, and the malevolence of political leaders, we need to remember that the spiritual journey is a constant process of falling down and getting back up again in the context of a grace that constantly embraces us.
+Recognizing our need for grace enables us to accept the brokenness of others and do what is in our power to be grace-givers and healers in companionship with our Graceful God.